losandes/heinz-95729-project/api/README.md

 This project uses Architecture Decision Records (ADRs).
 In addition to the documentation in this file, you should [read the ADRs](adr).
 They include information on project organization (file and folder naming, design conventions, app composition), library decision context, etc. As you contribute to this project, please make sure to include ADRs for any significant decisions that you make.

-These instructions assume you are using a bash compatible shell (i.e. https://ohmyz.sh/) and that you navigated to the directory this README is in in your terminal (i.e. `cd ~/.../heinz-95729-project/api`).
+These instructions assume you are using a bash compatible shell (e.g. https://ohmyz.sh/) and that you navigated to the directory this README is in in your terminal (e.g. `cd ~/.../heinz-95729-project/api`).

 ### ENVVARS